tvojnar/capstone_frontend/README.md

 **It’s incredibly rewarding tp build something that solves a pain point in your own life.** I really enjoyed having the opportunity to have the time to build something that solves an issue that I have in my day to day life.
 I know that this will be the first of many such projects that I build in my spare time.

 ## Improvements
-It turns out a month wasn’t a lot of time to learn React and implement all the features I wanted in Scrappy hiker.
+It turns out a month wasn’t a lot of time to learn React and implement all the features I wanted in ScrappyHiker.
 As a result, there are a lot of features I envisioned in ScrappyHiker that I didn’t have time to implement.
 A few of them are:

 **Photo gallery:** Each hike would have a photo gallery on it’s details page (as opposed to the ability to upload a single cover photo for each hike)